soumyaprasadrana/PhoneBook_JAVA_SCHOOL_PROJECT/README.md

 ## How to test the software

-You can use the **BOT**tmodule to generate bulk and test the application.
+You can use the **BOT** module to generate bulk data and test the application.